 See also degrees at BYU Marriott, minors, programs at BYU Marriott

 Use BYU Management Society in first references.
 Use the Management Society or simply the society in secondary references.
 Capitalize Chapter when referring to a specific chapter but lowercase when used in general references.
-For official names of chapters, refer to the most recent annual report published in the summer issue of Marriott Alumni Magazine.
+Do not abbreviate as BYUMS.
+In first references, names of chapters should be written in the following format: State-City-Chapter (Texas Dallas Chapter) for US chapters, and Country-State (if applicable)-City (if applicable)-Chapter (England London Chapter, Brazil Rio Grande do Sul Pelotas Chapter).
+In secondary references, the informal names with lowercased chapter (Boston chapter, St. George chapter)are acceptable.

 The Colorado Denver Chapter was founded in May.
 The chapter already has fifty members.